GirishPatel/market-base/DEVELOPMENT.md

 You should see:
 - `db` (MySQL) on port 3306
 - `elasticsearch` on ports 9200/9300
+- `kibana` on port 5601

-### 3. Setup Environment Files
+#### 3. Setup Environment Files

-The project now uses a centralized environment configuration that works for both local development and Docker.
+The project uses centralized environment configuration that works for both local development and Docker.

 **Environment files are automatically created:**
 - ✅ **Root `.env`**: Main configuration (already created)